shraken/usbhid_buddy/README.md

 The firmware is written in C for the Silicon Labs C8051F380/EFM8UB2 chip.

-No bootloader solution exists currently but support is planned for a future release.
+The open-source gboot bootloader is used.
+Support is provided for the Windows and Linux platform.

 ## Hardware